4channel-b/culturaLocale/README.md

 The platform also allows the creation of itineraries or contests, and the management of the related content.

+### Project Overview
 The project is formed by:
 - **backend application** REST API written in java using Spring Boot
 - **basic web interface** frontend (html+javascript) that allows to call the API endpoints.

 The interface does not have some functionality described in the sequence diagrams but is just a way to easily call endpoints, in the current 4th iteration.

+For example, the nested objects, which are necessary for initializing many entities, must be inserted into the interface using their index.
+Currently, these objects cannot be selected from a list of those already present on the platform.
 ## Project Structure

 ### Visual Paradigm